needle-mirror/com.unity.entities/Documentation~/entity_iteration_job.md

 Note that for efficiency, the change filter works on whole chunks of entities; it does not track individual entities.
 If a chunk has been accessed by another Job which had the ability to write to that type of component, then the ECS framework considers that chunk to have changed and includes all of the entities in the Job.
 Otherwise, the ECS framework excludes the entities in that chunk entirely.

 <a name="with-entity"></a>
-## Using IJobProcessComponentDataWithEntity
+## Using IJobForEachWithEntity

-The Jobs implementing the IJobProcessComponentDataWithEntity interface behave much the same as those implementing IJobProcessComponentData.
-The difference is that the Execute() function signature in IJobProcessComponentDataWithEntity provides you with the Entity object for the current entity and the index into the extended, parallel arrays of components.
+The Jobs implementing the IJobForEachWithEntity interface behave much the same as those implementing IJobForEach.
+The difference is that the Execute() function signature in IJobForEachWithEntity provides you with the Entity object for the current entity and the index into the extended, parallel arrays of components.

 ### Using the Entity parameter